ashleyzhou972/bioMRF/README.md

 `method="mean"`, (alternatives: `method="median"`, `method="min"`, `method="max"`)

-`del="FALSE"`, del=FALSE: Not deleting all linear neighbors from HiC neighbors
+`del="FALSE"`: Not deleting all linear neighbors from HiC neighbors

 ```
 for chrm in "${chrms[@]}"